antzGames/Godot-Universal-Settings-Plugin/README.md

 <img src="https://github.com/user-attachments/assets/5e4711e6-7590-48ed-81f5-589eddaa323f" width="582">

-## Configuring default settings and drop downs
+## Configuring Default Settings and Dropdowns

 The main configuration of the settings screen such as: